 Absolute discretion

 NEVER mention the following on the outside: gold, silver, coins, currency, numismatics, collection.
-Acceptable neutral labels: "Administrative documents," "Office supplies," "Educational materials."
+Use neutral, acceptable labels such as "Administrative documents," "Office supplies," or "Educational materials."

 Internal documents: Insert A4 sheet with full sender/recipient details + copy of delivery note/invoice.
-Keep originals.
+Keep the original documents in a safe place.

 Carrier insurance exclusions: factual data